 of our trades employees have been apprentices or trainees.

-BCIB tradespeople have worked well over three-million hours, helping to build BC's vital infrastructure.
+BCIB tradespeople have worked more than ten million hours, helping to build B.C.'s vital infrastructure.

-More than 3,000 qualified, skilled tradespeople have worked for BC Infrastructure Benefits.
-19% of them have been rehired on at least one more CBA project, offering them employment continuity closer to home.
+Thousands of qualified, skilled tradespeople have worked for BC Infrastructure Benefits.
+20% of them have been rehired on at least one more CBA project, offering them employment continuity closer to home.

 BC Construction Sector Stats